LeastAuthority/feedback-api/README.md

-# Privacy friendly feedback API
+# Privacy-friendly feedback API

 ## Why

-We want to collect feedback from Users in more privacy friendly way, without collecting additional ourselves data or denying to do for 3rd parties.
+We want to collect feedback from Users in a more privacy-friendly way, without collecting additional data or denying to do for 3rd parties.

 ## What

-Simple HTTPS API backend service, which will get data in JSON format and send it to internal email (v1) to read.
+Simple HTTPS API backend service, which will get data in JSON format and send it to an internal email (v1) to read.

 ## Primary Use cases

-1. Allow users of Winden.app to leave extensive feedback
+1. Allow users of the Winden.app to leave extensive feedback
-2. Allow users of Winden.app to rate and leave small feedback after each successful transfer by sender or receiver
+2. Allow users of the Winden.app to rate and leave small feedback after each successful transfer by the sender or receiver

 ## Usage